Arthroscopic Nerve Release Surgeons

 Are you experiencing shoulder pain?
 Shoulder pain can be caused by an acute or chronic injury.
-The shoulder specialists at Shoulder Clinic of Idaho provide diagnosis and both surgical and nonsurgical treatment options for patients in the Boise area who are suffering from shoulder pain.
+The arthroscopic nerve release surgeons at Shoulder Clinic of Idaho provide diagnosis and both surgical and nonsurgical treatment options for patients in the Boise area who are suffering from shoulder pain.
 Contact the Shoulder Clinic of Idaho team today!

 What is a compressed or pinched nerve, and how is it related to the shoulder?